Pradeep-Paranjothi/G-CData_Week4_Assignment/CodeBook.md

 5 STANDING : The subject who carried out the experiment was standing 6 LAYING : : The subject who carried out the experiment was laying down

 ##Transformations done:
-metric name with suffix "t" - replaced with time metric name with suffix "f" - replaced with frequency metric name with suffix "Acc" - replaced with Accelerometer metric name with suffix "Mag" - replaced with Magnitude metric name with suffix "Mag" - replaced with Magnitude
+metric name with suffix "t" - replaced with time metric name with suffix "f" - replaced with frequency metric name with suffix "Acc" - replaced with Accelerometer metric name with suffix "Mag" - replaced with Magnitude metric name with suffix "Mag" - replaced with Magnitude metric name with suffix "BodyBody" - replaced with Body.
+Repetition of the word "Body" has been removed.

 names(merge_all)<-gsub("^t", "time", names(merge_all))
 names(merge_all)<-gsub("^f", "frequency", names(merge_all))